German coalition's demise hits unsettled nation – DW – 11/09/2024

 Resistant to change

 So what does it take to reform a country unwilling to change?
-Kampfner believes he knows: Above all, a strong chancellor acting like a captain, not a referee.
-A good example of this was on Wednesday evening (November 6) when Chancellor Olaf Scholz explained his decision to fire Finance Minister Christian Lindner in clear terms.
-Kampfner says this was far too rarely done in the past, and believes that 80% or 90% of the government's problems came down to Chancellor Scholz's leadership style.
+Kampfner believes he knows: above all, a strong chancellor acting like a captain, not a referee.
+A good example of this was on Wednesday evening, when Chancellor Olaf Scholz explained his decision to fire Finance Minister Christian Lindner in clear terms.
+Kampfner said this was far too rarely done in the past, and believes 80% or 90% of the government's problems came down to Scholz's leadership style.

-"Olaf Scholz was very courageous in his speech about a turning point — he took a risk," he said.
+"Olaf Scholz was very courageous in his speech about a turning point — he took a risk," he said, referring to the February 2022 speech the chancellor gave shortly after Russia's invasion of Ukraine.
 "The chancellor had decided that Germany needs many radical changes.
 His popularity soared following that speech.
 But then, too little happened.
 Two steps forward were followed by two steps back.
 This government lacks leadership."

 "For a long time, we Germans thought we could outsource security," she said.
 "We also thought we could just ignore migration, without needing to find a real solution.
 And we thought we could simply postpone all of the ecological disasters.
 But now we're living in a time when all the side effects of our actions are suddenly backfiring on us."